Naturopathic Medicine Indigenous Placement Scholarship

 The scholarship is designed to:

-- Strengthen community-led health outcomes through culturally appropriate care
+- Strengthen community-led health outcomes

-- Support students to build cultural capability and respectful engagement practices
+- Support cultural capability development

-- Reduce financial barriers associated with travel, accommodation, and placement costs
+- Reduce financial barriers

 Applicants must: